 1. Using Drugs to Deal with Depression and Anxiety

-2. Trouble Maintaining Responsibilities
+2. Trouble Keeping Up with Responsibilities

-3. Withdrawal and Cravings Occur
+3. Withdrawal and Cravings

 Addiction can lead to dependency.
 That means a person continues to use drugs and alcohol because the brain requires it.
 When you stop taking the drugs or drinking, you may have intense pain, headaches, agitation, and cravings for it.
 This is an indication of addiction.
 This, coupled with depression or anxiety, can make it very hard to stop using on your own.